 The local GFA pastor, Vidur, understood the villagers’ struggle.
 He himself had been ministering in the area for more than 10 years.
 Knowing people’s lives were at risk whenever they used the fields as their toilet, he wished there were a way to help them.

-Then he found out Gospel for Asia had started a program to promote sanitation in underprivileged areas.
+Then he found out GFA World had started a program to promote sanitation in underprivileged areas.
 Excited about the opportunity to help his community, he asked his leaders to build four toilets in the village.

 That’s when Janya and her husband, Lalan, gladly offered some of their land for one toilet.